EdWrayy/QueryingLanguageInterpreter/README.md

 This project implements a simple query language interpreter that can process data from CSV files according to query operations.

+## User Guide
+Please consult the pdf user guide attached to the repo for instructions on how to write a program in the language.

 ## File Structure

 The project consists of: